Stucco Scratch Coat vs Brown Coat

 Tools Used: The brown coat can be applied using the same methods as the scratch coat.
 A darby is typically used to provide a consistent depth on the entire wall.

-After that a hard rubber float (neoprene) is used to “float” the brown coat, compacting it.
+After that, a hard rubber float (neoprene) or green float is used to “float” the brown coat, compacting it.

-Cure Time: The scratch coat should be allowed to moist cure for a period of 3-5 days.
-This allows the cement to become hard enough to gain most of it’s strength before the brown coat is applied.
+Cure Time: The scratch coat should be allowed to moist cure for a period of 2 to 5 days.
+This allows the cement to become hard enough to gain most of its strength before the brown coat is applied.

 About the author